TejaGona/Visualizing-Housing-Market-Trends-An-Analysis-Of-Sale-Price-And-Tableau-/README.md

 - Academic institution for project guidance
 - Tableau for visualization platform

-**Note:** For demo video and final report, refer to "8.
-Doc and Demo/" folder
+**Note:** For demo video, 7.
+Project demonstration final report, refer to "6.
+Project and Documentation/" folder